fallen-icarus/cardano-loans/README.md

 A powerful consequence of this architecture is the creation of an emergent Decentralized Identifier (DID).
-Because a user's staking credential serves as the consistent identifier for all of their activity within Cardano-Loans—and across all other DeFi Kernel protocols—it becomes a persistent, pseudonymous on-chain identity.
+Because a user's staking credential serves as the consistent identifier for all of their activity within Cardano-Loans — and across all other DeFi Kernel protocols — it becomes a persistent, pseudonymous on-chain identity.
 The sum of a user's loan history, DEX trades, and other on-chain actions forms a rich, auditable *economic fingerprint*, providing a strong signal that they are a real, economically significant participant.

 This gives rise to a layered and voluntary model for on-chain identity: